TD 1 - Clustering via Mode Seeking

 some pretty pictures (from left to right: test, crater, spirals):

-These pictures were captured from the window produced by the following class: ClusteringWindow.java, which you can download and put together with the other source files.
+Similar pictures can be captured by the Python script: clustering_window.py, which you can download and put together with the other source files.
 To use it, simply add the following instruction:

-where each parameter corresponds to one of the fields of your class HillClimbimg, except for k which you must choose smaller than the number of neighbors in your neighborhood graph.
+where each parameter corresponds to a fields of your class HillClimbing, except for k which you must choose smaller than the number of neighbors in your neighborhood graph.

 We recommend you test your code on the data set test first, to have fast runs and easy debugging.
 Then you can proceed with crater (takes a few dozens of seconds to handle on a decent machine), and then finally spirals (takes about half an hour).
 Try the following sets of parameters: